-Online access to microfilmed versions of the New York Times and St. Louis Post Dispatch.
+Online access to microfilmed versions of the New York Times.
 Allows the user to retrieve, view, print and email specially digitized images from ProQuest microfilm.
 Note that access is only available for 2008 to 3 months ago.

 Searchable full text database of local news and community-submitted content from South and West St. Louis County, including births, engagements, and community events.
 Falls under the Suburban Journals of Greater Saint Louis.
 Includes access from October 2004 to January 2009.

 The St. Louis Genealogical Society provides education and support for those doing genealogical research in St. Louis City and County.
 Its library collection is held by the St. Louis County Library Special Collections Department.